 One thing I don’t want you to take away from this scandal is that since the rich and influential were trying to buy their children’s way into elite schools, you should only pursue elite schools during the college admissions process.
 To the people who broke the law, these schools are nothing more than status symbols.
 “Hey, my kid got into USC.
 Isn’t she so smart?
 Aren’t I a great parent?”

 We at myKlovr believe that every student who aspires to attend college should apply to schools where they can best excel regardless of their parents’ wealth, fame, or political influence.
 Families from all socioeconomic backgrounds can afford our services, none of which go against Madison Sarratt’s century-old message about honesty.
 Finally, unlike the scandal’s ringleader, we cannot guarantee that you will attend your top-choice school.
 We utilize artificial intelligence and data science to provide personalized college counseling and the very best tools and resources to help students maximize their chances of college admissions.
-However, if you do not attend a college within your projected college tier, we will refund your subscription fee.
-That’s our guarantee, one we stand by with pride.

 To the college-bound young men and women reading this, let me reiterate a very important fact: college is still worth it.
 Others’ lying, bribing, and cheating does not devalue the pride you feel after getting into a top school, earning a good grade on a test, or working your hardest to achieve the life you want.